Rumpunzel/rpg-thingy/playing-the-game/skill-tests/index.md

 > - Describe what action you would like to undertake in the fiction.
 > - Choose a skill according to your goal and described action.
 > - Pick an [Attribute](../../characters#attributes).
 If you have already described an action, try and go with the Attribute most fitting your description.
 Otherwise, let your choice of Attribute guide your roleplay.
-> - Determine if the test will be simple, a contest, or a gauntlet.
+> - Determine if the test will be a challenge, a contest, or a gauntlet.
 > - **Roll the dice.**
 > - The target number for your dice is determined by the skill you've chosen.
 Every face of a die that comes up as at least that number, is a hit, all others are misses.
 > - Use traits either for dice modifiers, extra dice, or an increases difficulty, and spend Favor.